dbushell/dbushell-2k15/src/data/blog/2011/2011-02-17-website-design-without-lorem-ipsum.md

 I don't agree with some of my thoughts from 2009, but this reasoning still stands:

-<blockquote><p>The problem with using Lorem Ipsum is that it doesn’t give a proper sense or provoke thoughts as to what will eventually replace it.</p></blockquote>
+> The problem with using Lorem Ipsum is that it doesn’t give a proper sense or provoke thoughts as to what will eventually replace it.

 So has a year sober of Lorem Ipsum been beneficial?